zyzo/react-dnd-mouse-backend/README.md

 ### Credits
-Inspired by [HTML5 Backend](https://github.com/gaearon/react-dnd-html5-backend) & [Touch Backend](https://github.com/yahoo/react-dnd-touch-backend) to support only mouse events.
+Inspired by [HTML5 Backend](https://github.com/gaearon/react-dnd-html5-backend) & [Touch Backend](https://github.com/yahoo/react-dnd-touch-backend) to support only mouse events, which work much better in some cases, like svg.